niki-source/security-_fundamentals/cryptographic_solutions/write_up_lab1.md

 ## Overview
-The purpose of lab 1(Create and Verify a Digital Signature) is to verify the authenticity and integrity of digital documents, messages, and transactions.
+The purpose of Lab 1 (Create and Verify a Digital Signature) is to demonstrate how digital signatures are used to verify the authenticity and integrity of digital documents, messages, and transactions.

-Brief Description of What You Did

-Tools / Environment Used (High-Level)
+In this lab, public and private key pairs were generated, a digital signature was created using a private key, and the signature was verified using the corresponding public key.
+This process simulated a real-world scenario where one party signs data and another party verifies that the data has not been altered and that it came from the expected sender.

-The lab was conducted using Alma Linux 9.1- a standalone Linux server.
-To create the public and private keys, the tool OpenSSL was used.
+The lab was conducted using AlmaLinux 9.1 on a standalone Linux server.
+The OpenSSL cryptographic tool was used to generate RSA key pairs, create message digests, sign data, and verify digital signatures.

-Learning Objective / Skills Gained

-Why This Lab Is Important (Real-World Relevance)
+Through this lab, key skills were developed in public key cryptography, hashing, digital signature creation, and signature verification.
+The lab also reinforced an understanding of how private and public keys work together to provide security.

+This lab is important because digital signatures are widely used in real-world security applications such as secure email, software distribution, financial transactions, and authentication systems to ensure data integrity and verify identity.

 ## Steps Performed